Basics:

 You sign up with some basic details about you and a PayPal account.
 The site then starts sending you music — and occasionally fashion or something else — to review.

-The site requires you to listen to at least 90 seconds of a song to review it.
+The problem is that, while you are asked to state your music preferences, the reviews Slice the Pie sends you may not fall into your chosen genres.
+And still, you must listen to at least 90 seconds of a song to review it.
 And your reviews must be a minimum of 60 words each.

 The site pays between 2 cents and 20 cents per review, but appears to pay an average of 10 cents.
 In other words, you will never earn even close to minimum wage here.